Green Building Design

 - Using environmentally preferable furniture, carpet, water, energy-efficient equipment and construction materials that exclude PVC

-Both of our Swords and Cruiserath manufacturing facilities in Ireland are operating to the European Energy Management standard EN 16001, which entails a systematic approach to sustainable energy efficiency.
+Our Cruiserath manufacturing facility in Ireland is operating to the European Energy Management standard EN 16001, which entails a systematic approach to sustainable energy efficiency.